-On Thursday, May 14, The CW announced its schedule for the 2020-2021 season and revealed that its new primetime schedule will officially launch in January, with the fall 2020 roster being filled with original and acquired series, as well as the continuation of Supernatural's final season, which was put on pause amid the coronavirus pandemic.
+In May, The CW announced its schedule for the 2020-2021 season and revealed that its new primetime schedule will officially launch in January 2021, with the fall 2020 roster being filled with original and acquired series, as well as the continuation of Supernatural's final season, which was put on pause amid the coronavirus pandemic.

 The CW's lineup was largely known already, of course, thanks to early renewals and series orders.
-In January, The CW renewed Batwoman and Nancy Drew for their second seasons and gave third season orders to All American, Charmed, In the Dark, the The Vampire Diaries spin-off Legacies, and Roswell, New Mexico.
-The CW also renewed Black Lightning for Season 4, Riverdale for Season 5, and gave the green light to sixth seasons of DC's Legends of Tomorrow and Supergirl, and a seventh season order for The Flash.
+In January, The CW renewed Batwoman and Nancy Drew for their second seasons and gave third season orders to All American, Charmed, In the Dark, Legacies, and Roswell, New Mexico.
+The CW also renewed Black Lightning for Season 4, Riverdale for Season 5, gave the green light to sixth seasons of DC's Legends of Tomorrow and Supergirl, and a seventh season order for The Flash.

 Legacies' Olivia Liang will star in this series about a woman who experiences a quarter-life crisis and decides to drop out of college and journey to an isolated monastery in China.
 When she returns, her hometown is overrun with crime and corruption, and she uses her martial arts skills and Shaolin values to protect her community and bring criminals to justice — with a second mission to search for the assassin who murdered her Shaolin mentor and begins targeting her.
 Kheng Hua Tan, Shannon Dang, Jon Prasida, Eddie Liu, Gavin Stenhouse, Gwendoline Yeo, and Tzi Ma also star in the series, which comes from executive producer and writer Christina M. Kim.